Jurugi/UE4-Squad-Hook/readme.md

 This obviously have large benefits, usually it works fine since UE3 imo but is not the 'optimal' way, but if properly made in a loading way, could be used fine to load 1 time or get both at once.

 World to Screen:
-I found a UE4 world to screen from here because calling functions externally is usually impossible.. and I have not tested whether any kernel hooking is technically a functioning 'game thread' yet.
-It seems the GetAxes function is broken.. so I am going to try and fix it later.
+I found a UE4 world to screen from here because calling functions externally is usually impossible..
+It seems the GetAxes function is broken, values way different/broken.. so I am going to try and fix it later.

 Not working found code, the principle works but GetAxes is way broken/out of date:
 <code>